Senior GRIP Facilitator and subject matter expert.

-Veronica brings experience in social work and organizational development consulting to her work at Insight-Out.
+Veronica Balseiro, MA Management Leadership, brings her experience in social work and organizational development consulting to Insight-Out.
 As a social worker, she has served marginalized populations including abused children, battered women and their families, and homeless men and women.
 As an organizational development consultant, she has supported organizations in developing their infrastructure/systems, staff and management to enable striking increases in efficacy.
 After years of listening to the vast and diverse journeys of her clients, Veronica has developed an arm of her profession to include personal histories.
 She provides people and organizations with an opportunity to capture and share their legacies with their communities.
 Veronica supports Insight-Out with new and ongoing initiatives.

 Jack Kornfield is a co-founder of Spirit Rock Meditation Center and a world-renowned author, speaker and teacher of Buddhist and mindfulness meditation.
 Jack serves Insight-Out as a personal and organizational consultant.
 Jack Kornfield's website.